DataDog/documentation/content/en/profiler/connect_traces_and_profiles.md

 ### Link from a span to profiling data

-From the view of each trace, the Code Hotspots tab highlights profiling data scoped on the selected span and the descended spans in the same service.
+From the view of each trace, the Code Hotspots tab highlights profiling data scoped on the selected spans.

 The values on the left side is the time spent in that method call during the selected span.
 Depending on the runtime and language, this list of types varies: